Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

     <div class="project-text">
       <h2>Self-Prioritization Effects on Nonspatial Working Memory</h2>
       <p>
-        We tested SPE on shape-based WM across two experiments:
+        The self-prioritization effect (SPE) refers to faster and more accurate processing of self-associated information, but its impact on working memory (WM) is unclear.
+We examined SPE in nonspatial WM across two experiments(<a href="/data/analyzeSPE8VCS1.html" target="_blank" class="project-link">(Experiment 1)</a>, <a href="/data/analyzeSPE8VCS2.html" target="_blank" class="project-link">(Experiment 2)</a>) using shape–color associations.
+While shape memory showed no self-advantage, responses to self-associated colors were consistently faster, suggesting that in nonspatial WM, SPE may be limited to self-associated features rather than whole objects.
         <a href="/data/analyzeSPE8VCS1.html" target="_blank" class="project-link">(Experiment 1)</a>,
         <a href="/data/analyzeSPE8VCS2.html" target="_blank" class="project-link">(Experiment 2)</a>.
-        WM responses for colors were faster in the self condition than the other; no shape differences emerged.
       </p>
     </div>
   </section>